aflaviarv/aflaviarv/README.md

 </div>

 # 👋 Hey there!
 I'm Ana Flavia
-🚀 Cloud & DevOps Enthusiast | 🛠️ Building my DevOps/SRE journey!
+🚀 Cloud & DevOps Enthusiast | 🛠️ Building (at least trying to) my DevOps journey!

 Welcome to my GitHub!
 I'm passionate about **Cloud Computing, DevOps, and Observability**, and I'm currently expanding my skills in **software development**.
 Here you'll find my projects, studies, and experiments in the tech world.